jeremykendall/php-domain-parser/README.md

 $publicSuffix->isKnown();       // will return true
 ~~~

+The public suffix state depends on its value:

+- `isKnown` returns `true` if the value is part of the PSL.
+- `isICANN` returns `true` if the value is part of the PSL ICANN section.
+- `isPrivate` returns `true` if the value is part of the PSL private section.

+If the value is not present in the PSL all the methods above will return `false`.

-Because the PSL algorithm is fault tolerant this library exposes more strict methods
+Because the PSL algorithm is fault tolerant this library exposes more strict
+methods:

 - `Rules::getCookieDomain`
 - `Rules::getICANNDomain`
 - `Rules::getPrivateDomain`

-These methods act and resolve the domain against the PSL just like the `resolve` method but will throw
+These methods act and resolve the domain against the PSL just like
-an exception if no valid effective TLD is found in the respective PSL section or if the submitted domain is invalid.
+the `resolve` method but will throw an exception if no valid effective
+TLD is found in the respective PSL section or if the submitted domain
+is invalid.

 ~~~php
 <?php